samirk08/NLP-Tariff/README.md

 ## Repository Structure
 This repository is structured to facilitate easy access and understanding of the various components developed during the research:

+### Tariff Predictions
+All tariff predictions within this repository are based on the **2023 Tariff Database**.
+This ensures that all HS code mappings and related calculations are up-to-date with the most current global trade compliance regulations and standards.

 ### Algorithms
 - **Huggingface Algorithm**: Utilizes Huggingface's transformers for generating embeddings that enhance the accuracy of HS code predictions from product descriptions.
 - **GPT Algorithm**: Implements OpenAI's GPT models to refine and generate descriptive text that aids in aligning product descriptions with their respective HS codes more accurately.